Mar 27, 2025

 Sea Turtles

-A layer showing critical habitat for the Northwest Atlantic Distinct Population Segment (DPS) for Loggerhead turtle is available within the Sea Turtles category in the Data Explorer.
-Portal users can also overlay monthly predicted densities of Loggerhead turtles using the “View Individual Species” menu with the Sea Turtles category.
-Five other sea turtle species found in U.S. water are all listed and protected under the ESA – Green, Hawksbill, Kemp’s Ridley, Leatherback, and Olive Ridley but do not have critical habitat defined in our region.
-The Portal contains predicted density maps for four species (Green, Kemp’s Ridley, Leatherback, Loggerhead).
+A layer showing critical habitat for the Northwest Atlantic Distinct Population Segment (DPS) for loggerhead turtle is available under the Sea Turtles topic in the Data Explorer.
+Portal users can also overlay monthly predicted densities of loggerhead turtles by selecting Sea Turtle Density by Species under the Sea Turtles topic.
+Five other sea turtle species found in U.S. water are all listed and protected under the ESA – green, hawksbill, Kemp’s ridley, leatherback, and olive ridley – but do not have critical habitat defined in our region.
+The Portal contains predicted density maps for four species (green, Kemp’s ridley, leatherback, loggerhead).

 Predicted density of Loggerhead sea turtle in April shown with Loggerhead turtle critical habitat.